baddy2002/image-gs/README.md

 - `--disable_prog_optim` disable error-guided progressive optimization.

 ## Acknowledgements
-We would like to thank the [gsplat](https://github.com/nerfstudio-project/gsplat) team, and the authors of [3DGS](https://github.com/graphdeco-inria/gaussian-splatting), [fused-ssim](https://github.com/rahul-goel/fused-ssim), and [EML-Net](https://github.com/SenJia/EML-NET-Saliency) for their great work, based on which Image-GS was developed.
+We would like to thank the [gsplat](https://github.com/nerfstudio-project/gsplat) team, as well as the authors of [3D Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting), [Fused SSIM](https://github.com/rahul-goel/fused-ssim), and [EML-Net](https://github.com/SenJia/EML-NET-Saliency) for their outstanding work, which provided an important foundation for the development of Image-GS.
+We also thank [Károly Zsolnai-Fehér](https://users.cg.tuwien.ac.at/zsolnai/about/) for featuring our work on [Two Minute Papers](https://www.youtube.com/watch?v=_WjU5d26Cc4) and introducing it to a broader audience, and [Shubham Anand](https://www.linkedin.com/in/shubham-anand-91a10b211/) for creating a clear, thorough, and well-explained tutorial on our work on [LearnOpenCV](https://learnopencv.com/image-gs-image-reconstruction-using-2d-gaussians/).

 ## License
 This project is licensed under the terms of the MIT license.